MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

 ## Multi-level ring buffers and datapath descriptors

-NetAdapterCx 1.2 brings multi-level ring buffers to each datapath queue, one for the queue's [NET_PACKET](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet)s and one for its [NET_PACKET_FRAGMENT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet_fragment)s.
+NetAdapterCx 1.2 brings multi-level ring buffers to each datapath queue, one [NET_PACKET](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet) ring buffer and one [NET_PACKET_FRAGMENT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netpacket/ns-netpacket-_net_packet_fragment) ring buffer.
 Where before each queue had only one ring buffer for its packets and fragment organization was opaque to drivers, now fragments are grouped "down a level" in a second, separate ring buffer from packets.

 Each packet in the packet ring buffer references the start of its fragments in the fragment ring buffer.
 Client drivers only work with the packet buffer directly, but this new arrangement of fragments means that they can now easily query a packet for how many fragments it has, retrieve a single fragment, or loop over all fragments in a packet.
 To do this, NetAdapterCx 1.2 provides several convenient macros and methods: [NetPacketGetFragmentCount](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/nf-netdatapathdescriptor-netpacketgetfragmentcount) and [NET_PACKET_GET_FRAGMENT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/nf-netdatapathdescriptor-net_packet_get_fragment).